Introduction

 Most cases of trigger finger are preceded by flexor tenosynovitis, often from repetitive movements, leading to inflammation of the tendon and sheath.

-Superficial and deep flexor tendons with local tenosynovitis at the metacarpal head subsequently develop localised nodal formation on the tendon, distal to the pulley (Fig. 1).
-The A1 pulley is the most frequently involved ligament in trigger finger.
+Superficial and deep flexor tendons with localised tenosynovitis at the metacarpal head subsequently develop nodal formation on this location on the tendon, distal to the pulley (Fig. 1).
+The A1 pulley (see below) is the most frequently involved ligament in trigger finger.

 When the fingers are flexed, the node moves proximal to the pulley, however when the patient attempts to extend the digit this node fails to pass back under the pulley.
 Consequently, the digit becomes locked in a flexed position.